Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Numerical Methods

 where

-\subsection{Runge--Kutta method}
+\subsection{Runge--Kutta Method}

-For higher accuracy, we employ the classical fourth-order RK4 method.
-Eq. \eqref{eq:NewQME} can be rewritten as:

-where $\hat{\mathcal{L}}_{entire}(\hat{\rho})$ denotes the full Liouvillian superoperator, which includes both the Hamiltonian commutator term and all Lindblad dissipators.
-Eq. \eqref{eq:rho_dot_Lrho} is a first-order ordinary differential equation with $\hat{\rho}(t)$ as a matrix-valued unknown.
+For higher accuracy, we employ the classical RK4 method.
+Equation \eqref{eq:NewQME} can be rewritten as: where $\hat{\mathcal{L}}_{entire}(\hat{\rho})$ denotes the full Liouvillian superoperator, which includes both the Hamiltonian commutator term and all Lindblad dissipators.
+Equation \eqref{eq:rho_dot_Lrho} is a first-order ordinary differential equation with $\hat{\rho}(t)$ as a matrix-valued unknown.
 Therefore, standard ODE solvers apply without modification.
-The RK4 computes four intermediate slopes by evaluating $\hat{\mathcal{L}}_{entire}$ at shifted arguments:
+The RK4 method computes four intermediate slopes by evaluating $\hat{\mathcal{L}}_{entire}$ at shifted arguments:

 where